ordina-jworks/ordina-jworks.github.io/_posts/2020-09-14-Introduction-to-API-Management.md

 <dl style="margin-left:2%;">
 <dt>- Security.</dt>
-<dt>- Latency (The gateway can talk directly to the right microservice, and is able to cache the Response).</dt>
+<dt>- Latency (The gateway can talk directly to the right microservice and is able to cache the Response).</dt>
 <dt>- Authentication and authorization done in one place.</dt>
 <dt>- Retry/Circuit breaker possibility.</dt>
 <dt>- Set throttling/limiting possibilities.</dt>